ConnorOBS/Clip-Studio-Guide/clip studio guide.md

 >Go to "File"->"Save as"-> file type "ClIP STUDIO FORMAT" and file name "cropped and resized pirate pic"

 Last step, save the resized and cropped image.
->Go to "File"->"Export(Single Layer)"-> f[clip studio guide.md](https://github.com/ConnorOBS/Clip-Studio-Guide/files/9312531/clip.studio.guide.md)
-ile type "PNG" or "JPG" and file name ""cropped and resized pirate pic"
+>Go to "File"->"Export(Single Layer)"-> file type "PNG" or "JPG" and file name ""cropped and resized pirate pic"

 Whether to go with JPG or PNG depends on the need, I usually go with a PNG file because the resolution will still look good if expanded.
 The PNG file is only slightly larger(478kb) than  the JPG file(281kb).

 In retrospect I'm not sure why the final file size is 478kb instead of 1mb.
 At least I made it smaller and github accepted the picture for my profile avatar.
-Unfortunately because of the round shape of the profile, I either cut off my hat or show my bathroom toiletries in the backgrouns, so it wasn't the best picture to choose in the end.
+Unfortunately because of the round shape of the profile, I either cut off my hat or show my bathroom toiletries in the background, so it wasn't the best picture to choose in the end.
 At least I learned more about the process of resizing an image and got some basic pratice playing with an image in clip studio.

 ---
 ## EDITS and FEEDBACK